ibm-cloud-docs/Backup/faqs.md

 The username and password can be seen on the {{site.data.keyword.backup_notm}} instance's Overview page.

-You can also see the username and password through the [Device list](https://cloud.ibm.com/gen1/infrastructure/devices){: external}.
-To view usernames and accounts that are associated with your Devices, click Devices > Device list, and click the Device name.
-On the left-side menu, click Passwords.
+You can also see the username and password through the console.
+To view usernames and accounts that are associated with your Devices, click **Devices > Device list**, and click the device name.
+Then, click **Passwords**.
 The {{site.data.keyword.backup_notm}} service is listed in the Software Name column as "Base Client".

-Alternatively, you can click Devices > Manage > Passwords.
+Alternatively, you can click **Devices > Manage > Passwords**.
 The console displays the list of your devices and the associated software with the appropriate usernames and passwords.
 The service name is listed as "Base Client".

 ## How can I change my password for the service?
 {: faq}